Your school's internet service provider

-You can use Network for Learning (N4L) - the government-funded ultrafast broadband connection that’s tailored for schools.
+Find information about the Network for Learning (N4L), a Government-funded ultrafast broadband connection that is tailored for schools.
 Or you can choose to pay for an internet connection through a retail service provider (RSP).

 - About N4L

 - How to get N4L for your school

 - If you choose to use a retail service provider (RSP)

 N4L (Network for Learning) provides managed network services for New Zealand state and state-integrated schools.
 They provide: